altera-fpga/hls-samples/README.md

 #### Start exploring the FPGA code samples with this selection

-The following FPGA samples represent a selection of useful tutorials suitable to get you started on your first oneAPI application on the FPGA
+The following FPGA samples represent a selection of useful tutorials suitable to get you started on your first SYCL application on the FPGA

 | Subject                                   | Sample
 |:---                                       |:---